Add functionality to your playbook in using the Utility block

 - Drag and drop the half-circle icon attached to any existing block in the editor.
 Select a Utility block from the menu that appears.

-- Select whether to use a Custom Function or API utility.
+- Use the tabs to select whether to use a Custom Function or API utility and continue with the appropriate section in this article.

 Set parameters with the API utility